deno-plc/vite-plugin-deno/README.md

 ### PostCSS/TailwindCSS

 `tailwindcss` currently needs to be installed via NPM/Yarn, otherwise the PostCSS plugin loader is unable to find it.
+You could also use the Tailwind Play CDN during development.

 ## License (LGPL-2.1-or-later)